 As I’ve mentioned, the exercises in the program are spot on.
 As a former industry professional myself, I suspect my own coaching methodology has evolved in a similar way to the MovesMethod founders.

-The things that frustrated me were mostly technical in nature, as follows.
+The things that frustrated me were mostly technical, as follows:

 I expected the sessions to be taught like traditional group training sessions